 The IPSA Guillermo O'Donnell Award for Latin-American Scholars is meant to reward a Latin American scholar with residence in the region who is working on pioneering and innovative research in Political Science.
 The award recipient is to attend the upcoming IPSA World Congress and present a lecture to receive the monetary prize.
 Remote participation will be possible only when the event is fully virtual for the Congress in question.
 If the award recipient participates virtually, the travel funding will not be provided.
-The award will be awarded for the first time at the 2023 World Congress in Buenos Aires.
+The award was launched at the 2023 World Congress in Buenos Aires.

 Prize: $3,000 USD (1 recipient)